Team-based development on the SharePoint Framework

 Ensuring code consistency and quality

-If your team has been building SharePoint customizations in the past, you very likely have coding standards that describe how you build customizations and which tools and libraries you use in your projects.
-Using coding standards allows you to eliminate the personal preferences of the individual developers from the code which makes it significantly easier to be picked up by other members of your team.
+If your team has been building SharePoint customizations in the past, you likely have coding standards that describe how you build customizations and which tools and libraries you use in your projects.
+Using coding standards allows you to eliminate the personal preferences of the individual developers from the code, which makes it easier to be picked up by other members of your team.
 Also your coding standards reflect the experience your team gathered over the years allowing you to build customizations more efficiently and of better quality.

 Unlike other SharePoint customization models available to date, SharePoint Framework focuses on client-side development.
 While not strictly required, SharePoint Framework recommends using TypeScript to help developers write better code and catch any inconsistencies already in the build process.
 There are also hundreds of client-side libraries available to accomplish the same task.
 If your team has done client-side development in the past, you might already have preference for a particular library.
 If not, it would be highly beneficial for you to research a few of the most popular libraries and pick one for your team or preferably the whole organization.

-By using the same library in all your projects you make it easier to onboard new team members and exchange team members between projects.
+By using the same library in all your projects, you make it easier to onboard new team members and exchange team members between projects.
 As you gain more experience with client-side development, your organization will be able to benefit of it across all its projects.
 Standardizing your projects across the whole organization also shortens the time of delivery and lowers the costs of maintenance of your projects.
-New libraries are published on the internet every day and if you keep switching between the latest libraries you will find yourself working inefficiently delivering solutions of poor quality.
+New libraries are published on the internet every day and if you keep switching between the latest libraries you'll find yourself working inefficiently delivering solutions of poor quality.

 Standardizing which libraries are used across your organization additionally helps you optimize the performance of your solutions.
-Because the same library is used across the whole organization, users only need to download it once, what significantly decreases the loading time of the solutions improving the user experience as the result.
+Because the same library is used across the whole organization, users only need to download it once, what significantly speeds up the loading time of the solutions improving the user experience as the result.

-Choosing one of the most popular libraries allows you to reuse the knowledge and experience of other developers who have been using that library for a longer period of time and have already solved many of the issues you will likely experience yourself.
+Choosing one of the most popular libraries allows you to reuse the knowledge and experience of other developers who have been using that library for a longer period of time and have already solved many of the issues you'll likely experience yourself.
 Also for the most popular libraries there are coding standards available that your team could adopt.
-By using existing market standards for the particular library you make it easier for your organization to grow your team by hiring developers and helping them become productive faster.
+By using existing market standards for the particular library, you make it easier for your organization to grow your team by hiring developers and helping them become productive faster.

 For example, for building first-party solutions on the SharePoint Framework, Microsoft chose React.
 Also many other teams at Microsoft such as OneDrive or Delve use React in their projects.
 This doesn't mean that you should be using React in all your SharePoint Framework projects as well, but it proves the importance of choosing a client-side library that works for your organization.
-If your team has for example experience with Angular or Knockout, there is no reason why you shouldn't benefit of that experience and stay productive when building SharePoint Framework solutions.
+If your team has for example experience with Angular or Knockout, there's no reason why you shouldn't benefit of that experience and stay productive when building SharePoint Framework solutions.

 Enforce coding standards and policies throughout the whole lifecycle of your solution

-Using coding standards offers you clear advantages, but just having coding standards doesn't mean that they are being actively used throughout the whole development and testing process of a SharePoint customization.
+Using coding standards offers you clear advantages, but just having coding standards doesn't mean that they're being actively used throughout the whole development and testing process of a SharePoint customization.
 The longer developers wait and the harder it is for your team to verify that your solution adheres to your team's coding standards and organizational policies, the more costly it will be to fix any defects discovered in the project.
 Following are a few means that your team should use as a part of their development process to enforce the governance plan for the SharePoint solution.